ofawx/VmAssetCacheEnable/README.md

 $ qemu-nbd --disconnect /dev/nbd0
 $ rmmod nbd
 ```

+## Special notes
+Model network type vmxnet3 is known to cause issues with Apple services.
+It is strongly recommended to set network model type to e1000-82545em for macOS High Sierra, Mojave or Catalina, and virtio or virtio-net for macOS Big Sur and Monterey,

 ## Contrib
 Feel free to raise any issues or PRs.
 Can't guarantee support but happy to try and help.